EU Commission rejects Dutch bid to rule on Liberty, Ziggo deal

-BRUSSELS, June 25 (Reuters) - The European Commission said on Wednesday it would rule on the proposed takeover of Dutch cable group Ziggo by U.S. peer Liberty Global , rejecting a bid by the Dutch regulator to take charge of the case.
+BRUSSELS (Reuters) - The European Commission said on Wednesday it would rule on the proposed takeover of Dutch cable group Ziggo by U.S. peer Liberty Global, rejecting a bid by the Dutch regulator to take charge of the case.

 The Commission said it took on the case because Liberty Global was also present in other European countries and so a verdict might affect other markets in the 28-member bloc.